Historian Ramachandra Guha appointed professor at Krea University in Andhra Pradesh

 Historian Ramachandra Guha has been appointed distinguished professor at Krea University, a liberal arts and sciences private university in Andhra Pradesh.

 The appointment will be active from August 1, the college said in an email to its academic council members.
-“Dr Guha will teach classes, interact with students, work with colleagues on curricular development, and help build the vision of Krea,” the varsity said.
+“Dr Guha will teach classes, interact with students, work with colleagues on curricular development, and help build the vision of Krea,” the institution said.

 Guha, who is the author of books such as India After Gandhi, A Corner of a Foreign Field, which is an award-winning social history of cricket, and The Unquiet Woods, an environmental history.
 In 2018, he published Gandhi: The Years That Changed the World, 1914-1948.